Back to Wyoming

 What This Bill Does

-• Limits initial retroactive Medicaid eligibility to two months prior to application submission
+• Limits initial retroactive Medicaid eligibility to two months prior to application submission.

-• Establishes citizenship and qualified alien requirements for public assistance programs
+• Establishes citizenship and qualified alien requirements for public assistance programs like SNAP, Medicaid, and POWER.

 Who It Names or Affects